-Over the last 3 years Mr Homsany has held a directorship in Toronto Stock Exchange (Venture Exchange) listed Central Iron Ore Limited and ASX listed Merah Resources Limited (27 August 2010 to present).
-Mr Homsany is also a director of the Health Insurance Fund of Australia Limited and is Chairman of its Audit and Risk Committee.
+Over the last 3 years Mr Homsany has held a directorship in Toronto Stock Exchange (Venture Exchange) listed Central Iron Ore Limited (TSX-V) (27 October 2010 to present) and ASX listed Merah Resources Ltd (27 August 2010 to present).
+Mr Homsany is also a director of the Health Insurance Fund of Australia Limited and is chairman of its Audit and Risk Committee.

-Mr Edward van Heemst B. Com, MBA, CA, CPA Age 66 Non-Executive Director Appointed 9 July 2012
+Mr Edward van Heemst (B. Com, MBA, CA, CPA) (Non-Executive Director) Age 67

-Mr Edward van Heemst is a prominent Perth businessman with 40 years experience in the management of a diverse range of activities with large private companies.
+Mr Edward van Heemst is a prominent Perth businessman with 40 years' experience in the management of a diverse range of activities with large private companies.